Manufacturers of high tech products often face restrictions and

 landscape isn’t especially open to the constant movement of goods and

-manufacturers to transfer goods across borders.
+manufacturers transfer goods across borders.

-these outcomes all put the customer experience at severe risk.
-High
+experience at severe risk.

-current global trade compliance landscape.
-Maintaining trade
+of the current global trade compliance landscape.
+Maintaining an

 Below, we’ll explore three of the top trade compliance issues for